pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ## <a id='storage'></a>Step 5: Configure Resources and Storage

 Resource Settings allow you to configure the resources that are allocated to the VM on which the {{  vars.product }} API and other component services, such as UAA, run.
-Allocate resources according to the workloads that TKGI will run.
-You can also activate High Availability for the TKGI Database and deploy multiple instances of the TKGI API VM.
+Allocate resources according to the workloads that {{ vars.product_short }} will run.
+You can also activate High Availability for the {{ vars.product_short }} Database and deploy multiple instances of the {{ vars.product_short }} API VM.

 {{  vars.product }}, the MySQL database runs on a separate VM to the {{  vars.product }} API and other components.